Understand Your Audience

 The role of a communicator is to tell your organisation’s story, to get the word out on a new initiative or event or to keep your employees, members, supporters, sponsors and stakeholders informed about your news, products/services and special offers.
-It’s important that you consider your audience to be as broad and as diverse as possible, that way you’ll avoid unintentionally excluding people from your communications.
+It is important that you consider your audience to be as broad and as diverse as possible, that way you will avoid unintentionally excluding people from your communications.

 You should presume that every group you are working with, or expect to work with, includes people with communication support needs.
 This includes members of the public and your colleagues.